hartwigmedical/peach/README.md

 ### Preparation
 First, the panel JSON is loaded and checked for consistency.

-If the `--recreate_bed` argument was passed, then the bed file corresponding to the panel JSON is (re)created.
-To this end, for each gene in the panel JSON, corresponding positions are extracted from the transcript TSV such that the range between those start and end positions covers the entire gene.

 ### Get Variant Calls V37
-Using VCFtools, the input VCF is filtered on the ranges in the bed file and on the sample name `sample_r_id`.
-The filtered VCF is read, and it is compared to the variants in the panel JSON file.
+The calls for the sample `sample_r_id` are extracted from the VCF, and they are compared to the variants in the panel JSON file.
 Calls are ignored when none of the following are true:
 * At least one of the rs id's of the call matches an rs id from the panel JSON.
 * At least one of the covered positions of the call matches at least one of the covered positions of the variants in the panel JSON.